Our Kindergarten Timetable for 2020 has been set.

 Research tells us that the environment has a crucial and formative impact on the way children's brains develop.
 We believe that our learning environment should support the development of children who can make choices, think independently, take challenges, explore ideas, appreciate beauty, appreciate diversity, ask questions, feel nurtured, safe, and well cared for, and express curiosity, be a source of pleasure and enjoyment within a social play based context.

-We acknowledge that the kindergarten stands on Gadubanud land and that this land continues to be sacred to them and pay our respects to elders past and present.
+We acknowledge that the kindergarten stands on Gadubanud land and that this land continues to be sacred to them.
+We pay our respects to the Aboriginal and Torres Strait Islander elders past and present of this beautiful country as they pathed the way for ourselves and future generations to come.
+We endeavour to embed Aboriginal and Torres Strait Islander cultural values and beliefs within our program.

 Educational experiences at this stage need to be integrated, child directed, and based around children’s interests.